Thursday, February 12, 2026

 Pictures so everyone wishes they were the same.

-They're takin pictures to uploaded to the cloud,
+They're takin pictures to upload to the cloud,

 Pictures that scream "Look at me!" to a digital crowd.